genXdev/GenXdev.FileSystem/README.md

 ````

 ## DESCRIPTION
-    Finds files by seachmask on every disk available in the current session
+    Finds files by searchmask on every disk available in the current session

 ## PARAMETERS
 ````Powershell